-Update: We did indeed go back in September/October 2017!
-We fell in love with Japan even more and are desperate to return again.
-See our 2 Week Japan Itinerary for where we went on our latest trip.
+Update: We did indeed go back in September/October 2017 and again in February, March and April 2019.
+See our 2 Week Japan Itinerary and the best places to visit in Japan for some of our favourite places.
 We also spent 10 days in Tokyo and loved it even more this time—see the coolest things to do in Tokyo.

 Read More About Our Japan Trip

 If you are planning your own trip to Japan here are some posts we have written about our experiences and recommendations.